A wall with a television mounted on it

 It is important to note that before mounting your TV, you should check with your landlord or property manager to ensure that it is allowed.
 Some rental agreements may prohibit tenants from making alterations to the walls or ceilings.
 If mounting a TV is allowed, make sure to keep the original screws and mounting brackets in a safe place so that you can reinstall them when you move out.

-See also How to Mount a Tv Without a Screws
+See also How to Measure Tv for a Mount

 Additionally, it is recommended to have a second person assist you with mounting the TV, as it can be difficult to hold the TV in place while also drilling and securing it to the wall.
 If you do not have a friend or family member available to help, consider hiring a professional to ensure that the TV is mounted safely and securely.